fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 If they are working fine, you should see the Pis with a default hostname that starts with `raspberry`.

 Then, I would SSH into each Pi and change the default password.
 I would also change the default hostname in `/etc/hostname` and the matching entry in the hosts file at `/etc/hosts`.
 As I was SSH'd into the Pi, I would also enable `iptables` since [it's another pre-requisite for k3s](https://rancher.com/docs/k3s/latest/en/advanced/#enabling-legacy-iptables-on-raspbian-buster).
-The command was:

 ```shell
 sudo iptables -F